 Product strategy: Amazon takes on financial services

-Amazon is notorious for spreading its bets before going all-in on a new product, and the financial services space is no exception.
+Amazon is notorious for spreading its bets before going all in on a new product, and the financial services space is no exception.
 Through trial and error, the company has set up key financial pillars across payments, cash deposits, and lending.
-As we’ll dive into below, all are related to Amazon’s broader growth and product strategies.
+As we’ll explore below, all are related to Amazon’s broader growth and product strategies.

 Today, Amazon Pay has evolved to include a digital wallet for customers and a payments network for both online and brick-and-mortar merchants.
-In the last year, Amazon has been investing in growing Amazon Pay’s marketplace, including forming its first partnership with an acquiring bank Worldpay.
+Since 2019, Amazon has invested in growing Amazon Pay’s marketplace, including forming a partnership with acquiring bank Worldpay.

 Over the last few years, Amazon has used a variety of techniques to strengthen its payments experience, including launching digital wallets through Amazon Pay, acquiring tech talent of failed mobile payments startup GoPago, building a variety of tech in-house, and most recently opening up to partnering with merchant acquirers outside of Amazon’s marketplace.